Roniboy15/parsha-songs/README.md

 Environment variables (optional):
 - ADMIN_TOKEN: string used for admin login
 - DATABASE_URL: Postgres connection string (set on Render); if absent, SQLite is used
+- APPROVAL_BASE_URL: optional; absolute base URL used when generating approval links in notification emails (falls back to PUBLIC_BASE_URL or request host)
 - SMTP_HOST/SMTP_USER/SMTP_PASS (optional): email notifications; otherwise a webhook or console log is used

 ## Data Model